"compersion" meaning in English

 "raw_glosses": [

-"(neologism) Vicarious joy associated with seeing one's partner have a joyful romantic or sexual relation with another."
+"(originally US, neologism) Vicarious joy associated with seeing one's partner have a joyful romantic or sexual relationship with another person."

 ],